Click on the image to vote for this site.

 #3 blade found on most commercially tied spinners.

-While many fishermen prefer Indiana or Colorado blades, some
+While many fishermen prefer Indiana or Colorado blades, some also like

 the willow leaf design.
 The Colorado blade seems to spin at slower